dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 # Grafana Operator Resources

-This project explain how to deploy a custom Grafana instance having the following minimum requirements:
+This project explains how to deploy a custom Grafana instance having the following minimum requirements:

 * Grafana Operator - community edition starting from version 4.2.0
 * OpenShift/OKD 4.9 or higher